+Transphorm, Inc. ("Parent") develops gallium nitride ("GaN") semiconductor components used in power conversion and is headquartered in Goleta, California.
+Parent's wholly owned-subsidiary, Transphorm Technology, Inc. ("Transphorm Technology"), was incorporated in the State of Delaware on February 22, 2007.
 Throughout these notes, "the Company," "Transphorm," "we," "us" and "our" refer to Parent and its direct and indirect wholly-owned subsidiaries.
 Transphorm Technology and its subsidiaries hold all material assets and conduct all business activities and operations of the Company.
 Transphorm Technology's activities to date have been primarily performing research and development, establishing manufacturing infrastructure, market sampling, product launch, hiring personnel, and raising capital to support and expand these activities.
-Transphorm Japan, Inc. ("TPJ") was established in Japan in February 2014 to secure the Company's production capacity and establish a direct presence in Asian markets.
-Transphorm Aizu, Inc. ("Transphorm Aizu") was established in Japan to manage the financial transactions around Aizu Fujitsu Semiconductor Wafer Solution Limited ("AFSW"), the wafer fabrication facility located in Aizu Wakamatsu, Japan that is owned by GaNovation, the joint venture company in which the Company has a non-controlling interest.
-Transphorm Japan Epi, Inc. ("TJE") was established in Japan in 2019 to enable the operational capacity of the MOCVD reactors held in Aizu.
+Transphorm Japan, Inc. was established in Japan in February 2014 to secure Transphorm's production capacity and establish a direct presence in Asian markets.
+Transphorm Aizu, Inc. was established in Japan to manage the financial transactions around Aizu Fujitsu Semiconductor Wafer Solution Limited, Transphorm's non-controlling joint venture wafer fabrication facility located in Aizu Wakamatsu, Japan ("Aizu").
+Transphorm Japan Epi, Inc. was established in Japan in 2019 to enable the operational capacity of the reactors held in Aizu.